First Tinder Date Guide: Make It Perfect & Get Date #2

 Remember, your date is likely to be just as nervous as you are about what to wear.
 By putting effort into your appearance, you're showing that you value this opportunity to meet them.

-For more tips on making a great first impression, check out our guide on optimizing your Tinder profile.
+For more tips on making a great first impression, check out our guide on how to optimize your Tinder profile.

 First Tinder Date Conversation: Topics and Questions